 - Try making this curry juicier if you are having it over rice or less juicy if you are serving it with a flatbread.

-- Add some fresh curry leaves will make this dish extra aromatic.
+- Adding some fresh curry leaves will make this dish extra aromatic.

 - 2 tablespoons coconut milk